Lighthouses of Israel

 was apparently restored sometime in 2011-12, and it may have been reactivated, although it has not been added to international light lists.
 The black panels on the tower recall the historic black and white checkerboard daymark pattern.
 The boardwalk seen in the recent photos was built in 2007 as part of a larger project

-to clean up the river and make it accessible to the public.
+to clean up the river and make it accessible to the public; it is also a part of the Israel National Trail.
 Located on

 the beach near the foot of the Tel Aviv South Breakwater.
 Site open,